Palau, Micronesia offers some of the world’s finest diving.

 Again, diving and snorkeling.
 There are countless local dive shops that can set you up with anything from multi-tank dives to a snorkel trip.

 The finest lodging in Palau is the Palau Pacific Resort.
-The resort features air-conditioned, beach front rooms and suites and all the amenities of a five-star hotel.
-On the premises are a dive shop, gift shop and camera shop.
+The resort features air-conditioned, beachfront rooms and suites and all the amenities of a five-star hotel.
+On the premises are a dive shop, gift shop, and a camera shop.
 Excellent cuisine is served in the restaurant and entertainment is provided on weekends.

-In Korror, there are several small hotels at reasonable prices.
+In Koror, there are several small hotels at reasonable prices.
 These are often quite small and Spartan, but they are typically clean and comfortable.
+We recommend looking into Carp Island Resort.

-For excellent local food, including fresh reef fish and fruit bat soup, a local delicacy, try Amy’s Restaurant.
-An excellent Italian restaurant is Cappricosa Restaurant, and the dining room at the Palau Pacific Resort is always top notch.
+For excellent local food, including fresh reef fish and fruit bat soup, a local delicacy, try Elilai in Koror.
+An excellent Indian restaurant is Taj, and the dining room at the Palau Pacific Resort is always top-notch.
 Your driver will know all these places.

 HEALTH AND SAFETY